Creighton Bluejays men's basketball: Willis Reed era (1982–1985)

 Sutton and Apke's departures upset Creighton officials who yearned to make the program 'big time'.
 Officials hinted that the new head coach would be a 'big name' hire.
 Former New York Knicks great Willis Reed fit the bill.
 After being fired in 1978 after a season and a fraction as the Knicks' coach, Reed was determined to prove himself as a coach.
 Reed accepted the position at Creighton, generating controversy in the Bluejay community.

 Longtime assistant coach Tom Broshnihan, who had been around since Sutton, was seen as the rightful heir to the Creighton head coaching job.
 A sizable segment of the fan-base criticized Reed as lacking experience in college coaching and recruiting.
 High school basketball in Nebraska produced a record number of prospects prior to Willis Reed's first season.
 Reed was unable to sign any of the blue-chips, including Ron Kellogg and Dave Hoppen.
 It did not help that Reed was breaking the color barrier, becoming the first black head basketball coach at Creighton.

 Coming off Tom Apke's impressive 21–9 season featuring an NCAA appearance, Reed's inaugural 7–20 mark added fuel to the fire.
 Reed proved himself as a recruiter that off-season.
 Considered by many scouts to be the top prospect in the country, Benoit Benjamin was sought by 350 colleges.
 Benjamin came from a single-mother home and looked for a father figure, preferably a college coach who had played center.
-Fortunately for Creighton, coach Willis Reed was a former seven-time NBA All-Star center with the Knicks and a member of the NBA Hall of Fame.
+Fortunately for Creighton, coach Willis Reed was a former seven-time NBA All-Star center with the Knicks and a member of the Hall of Fame.